Hydroxyzine

 Frequently Asked Questions

-Is hydroxyzine addictive or habit-forming?
+Is hydroxyzine addictive?

 Dr. Ross Elledge